-Since having Harriet 12 months ago (she just turned 1!)
-I’ve felt a little like I’ve been swimming in circles in my business.
-Everything I’ve tried to do on a daily or weekly basis has taken about 4 times as long as it should, I’ve been completely unfocused (having laser focus on 4 different things does not count!), and I haven’t made nearly as much progress towards my goals that I had hoped I would… working toward 4 different goals all at once was of course part of the problem.
+For around 12 months after having Harriet in 2015, I felt a little like I was swimming in circles in my business.
+Everything I tried to do on a daily or weekly basis has taken about 4 times as long as it should, I’d been completely unfocused (having laser focus on 4 different things does not count!), and I didn’t made nearly as much progress towards my goals that I had hoped I would… working toward 4 different goals all at once was of course part of the problem.

-We’ve just returned from a two week family holiday in Hawaii (JA was born there), and leading up to Harriet’s 1st birthday and this holiday, I made a semi-subconscious decision that arriving home would mark the start of getting my shit together, for reals.
-For the past couple of months I’ve been thinking hard about what I really want from my business and how I want it to help others.
-The break allowed me to envision what this actually looks like, in terms of the goals I should be aiming for, and the tasks I need to be working on daily to make it happen.
+We’d just returned from a two week family holiday in Hawaii (JA was born there), and leading up to Harriet’s 1st birthday and this holiday, I made a semi-subconscious decision that arriving home would mark the start of getting my shit together, for reals.
+For the past couple of months before the holiday I’d been thinking hard about what I really want from my business and how I want it to help others.
+The break allowed me to envision what this actually looks like, in terms of the goals I should have been aiming for, and the tasks I needed to be working on daily to make it happen.

-Right now I feel motivated, inspired, refreshed and excited about what’s coming next in my business, and it’s because of the following strategies I’ve started to implement in the last month or so.
+Now I feel motivated, inspired, refreshed and excited about what’s coming next in my business, and it’s because of the following strategies I started implementing at that time.
 I’m sharing them with you now in the hopes that if you’re feeling a bit stuck or overwhelmed, you can try to implement some or all of these tips too, and be off and running in the right direction in no time =)

 Clarity around Goals